Businesses regulated by the federal government already have a comprehensive drug and alcohol test policy.

 If your business is federally regulated, you are required to send employees who have previously tested positive for drug or alcohol use to substance abuse training.
 Once they complete that training and their return-to-duty drug test returns negative, they may return to work.

 You are free to decide how you handle employees who test positive for drug and alcohol use.
 You are legally allowed to terminate them unless you hired them knowing they had a substance abuse problem.
-You may determine it’s beneficial for your company to help that employee get well return to work.
+You may determine it’s beneficial for your company to help that employee get well and return to work.
 Your drug and alcohol testing policy should include that their return-to-duty test must be negative for drugs and alcohol before they return.

 Employees testing negative for drug and alcohol use on a return-to-duty test should submit to follow-up testing.
 If you are not federally regulated, you decide how often and when, but it must be clearly stated in your policy.